 Now we’re seeing the next big stage – wearables.
 As Wearable Tech gets more sophisticated, we will see the eventual migration from smartphones to wearables.
 But what about now?
 What can the clever entrepreneur do to take advantage of the current trends in Wearable?
 Good news – a lot.
 You don’t even need to get involved with the hardware; All these new Wearables will need apps so users interact with their device!

 Wearable tech is already taking over many industries – not just the World of Fitness.
 Everything from the Medical industry to Child Care is benefiting from this growth in the Internet of Things and Wearable Tech.
-Let’s take a look at the industries using relying on Wearable tech, and how it’s help companies grow.
+Let’s take a look at the industries using relying on Wearable tech, and how it helps companies grow.

 Beyond their applicability to the average person, Wearables for noise pollution are of huge value to professions involving excess noise.
 Airline workers, construction workers, metropolitan cab drivers: all stand to benefit greatly from this trend.
 Further connections via apps to Smart Watches or other wearables can make this product even more useful and customizable.

-Sonata is currently one of the world’s largest producers of hearing aides, but they see their future in this arena.
-They believe creating smart devices that intelligently filter out background noise is wear the money is headed; you willing to bet against the experts?
+Sonata is currently one of the world’s largest producers of hearing aids, but they see their future in this arena.
+They believe creating smart devices that intelligently filter out background noise is wearing the money is headed; you willing to bet against the experts?
 Contact us today and we can get started on your own wearable app immediately.

 Already, this tech is being used in boxing gloves to provide exceptionally accurate feedback on technique and style; it’s also being used in Yoga instruction, Swimming, and many other sports or activities.
 But the applications of Wearables in Physical Fitness naturally segues into our next industry: That of Medicine.